A Guide to Cord Cutting

 3. Network channels are not a given.

 To some viewers, local/network channels are not important, while to others, not having access to those sources of information and programming are unthinkable.
 While some streaming services offer major network stations, not all of them do — and some of them only offer one or two.
-You also may not be able to watch the shows in real time, but can stream them later.

 The good news is that you can purchase an antennae to pick up those local stations.
 (Yes, they still make them!)